 - Ensuring that homework is completed and returned to school.

-- Reading all letters that your child brings home.
+- Reading all communication from school, responding to letters and emails and returning forms that your child brings home.

 - Keeping us informed of any changes to circumstances which may affect your child at school.